ameerwald/cds_vis_exam_assignment3/README.md

 ## To run the scripts
 As the dataset is too large to store in my repo, use the link above to access the data.
 Download and unzip the data.
-Then when running this, if on Ucloud for example, create a folder called  ```data``` along with the other folders in the assignment 3 repo.
+Then create a folder called  ```data``` within the assignment 3 folder, along with the other folders in the repo.
 Then the code will run without making any changes.
-If the data is placed elsewhere, the path should be updated in the code.
+If the data is placed elsewhere, then the path should be updated in the code.

+1. Clone the repository, either on ucloud or something like worker2
-From the command line, run the following chunk of code.
+2. From the command line, at the /cds_vis_exam_assignment4/ folder level, run the following chunk of code.
+This will create a virtual environments, install the correct requirements, run the scripts, and deactivate the virtual environment when it is done.

 ```
 bash setup.sh
 bash run.sh
 ```

-This has been run on an ubuntu system on ucloud and therefore could have issues when run another way.
+This has been tested on an ubuntu system on ucloud and therefore could have issues when run another way.

+## Discussion of Results
+Overall the accuracy is quite high, 65% as seen in the classification report in the ```out``` folder.
+Not all categories perform well though, with the lowest being dupattas which the model only correctly identified 29% of the time.
+However this model was only trained over 2 epoches due to the computational power and time further training requires.
+If trained over more epochs, the overall accurary could improve including within the specific categories that are not performing well with this model.